Friday, April 3

 Faculty vote to support pass/fail option for students

 Faculty Assembly overwhelmingly voted to support the policy which would allow students to choose whether they would like to take a pass/fail option for their classes during their meeting Tuesday.
 The policy lets students choose the pass/fail option after they view their final grades in May.
 If a student chooses the pass/fail option, it will not have any impact on their grade.
-Provost and Vice President of Academic Affairs Michaele Whelan said she would send out a formal announcement to faculty and the student body Tuesday evening. -Stephanie Purifoy 4 p.m.
+Provost and Vice President of Academic Affairs Michaele Whelan said she would send out a formal announcement to faculty and the student body Tuesday evening. -Parker Purifoy 4 p.m.

 Monday, March 30